NinjaCloud/Shell_Scripting/lab2.md

 ```
 `$1` is the first input (`Bobby`) in the Command Line.
 Similarly, there could be more inputs and they are all referenced to by the `$` sign and their respective order of input.
 This means that `buddy!` is referenced to using `$2`.
 Another useful method for reading variables is the `$@` which reads all inputs.

-So now let's change the `devdojo.sh` file to better understand:
+So now let's change the `cloudthat.sh` file to better understand:

 ```bash
 #!/bin/bash